-Recent research has revealed that people can not only identify, with startling accuracy, emotions – such as anger, love, gratitude, and compassion – from a single touch by a stranger they cannot see, but they can differentiate between those kinds of touch, something we don’t do as successfully in studies of facial and vocal communication.
+Recent research has revealed that people can not only identify, with startling accuracy, emotions – such as anger, love, gratitude, and compassion – from a single touch by a stranger they cannot see, but they can differentiate between different kinds, something we don’t do as successfully in studies of facial and vocal communication.

 The science is indisputable and shows not only that our skin is literally designed to be touched, but also that touch is a vital part of staying healthy, influencing us in a myriad of ways – in fact lack of touch produces the stress hormone cortisol, associated with higher blood pressure, anxiety and poor sleep.

 Learning through touch